BRAINTOK/oraculi-react/README.md

 ## License
 Oraculi React is released under an Apache 2.0 license.
-See [COPYING](COPYING) for the full licensing conditions.
+See [LICENSE](LICENSE) for the full licensing conditions.